Marjorie Decker: 2024 Endorsements

+2026 Democratic primary challenge

+In January 2026, MacKay announced they would challenge Decker in the September primary after narrowly losing in the previous cycle.
+Decker has received the endorsement of Boston Mayor Michelle Wu, Governor Maura Healey, who published a press release describing Decker as a "leader", and Senator Ed Markey.
+Cambridge Mayor Sumbul Siddiqui, and City Councillors and former Mayors Marc McGovern and Denise Simmons, have also supported Decker.

+PACs, including two super PACs, have given Decker's campaign a substantial lead in campaign spending.
+The super PAC known as Progressive Cambridge Independent Expenditure PAC has spent almost $130,000 in support of Decker's campaign.
+The group's largest contributor is also a super PAC, known as the Boston Opportunity IE-PAC, which has given $85,000.
+Boston Opportunity has not reported fundraising since 2022; its largest donor to that point was the United Association of Journeymen and Apprentices of the Pipe Fitting Industry, which donated $100,000 to the group in 2021.
+Progressive Cambridge also received $35,000 in contributions from SEIU Local 509 and the Massachusetts State Council SEIU.

+Five other PACs have supported Decker including the Massachusetts Nurses Association, 1199 SEIU Massachusetts PAC, and Professional Fire Fighters of Massachusetts IE-PAC.

+On September 1, 2026, Marjorie Decker defeated Evan MacKay, increasing her margin of victory to 505 votes.

 Notable criticisms and disputes

 Opposition to committee roll call amendment

+Prior to 2024, Decker consistently voted along party lines against amendments to publish committee votes online.
 House rules currently require committee votes to be kept at the State House in the committees' respective offices and available for public inspection during regular office hours.
 An amendment to make committee roll call votes available on the Legislature's website has been proposed and voted down along party lines since 2011.
-Decker voted against such amendments in 2018, 2019 Roll call vote, and 2021 Roll call vote in the annual Massachusetts House rules bill.
 All amendments failed to pass a large majority, with the 2021 vote failing by a vote of 41-117.

-In 2022, a non-binding ballot question organized by her later political opponent was presented to voters in her district, asking whether their representative should support changes to House rules to make each legislator's committee vote available on the Legislature's website.
-94.2% of voters in Decker's district supported the measure.

-In 2024, Decker said that committee votes "should be online".
+Decker since said that committee votes "should be online" and has made her committee’s votes public, along with voting for house rules in 2025 to increase voting history and public record transparency.

-Memorial Drive closure controversy
+Memorial Drive closure

-In 2020, the Massachusetts Department of Conservation and Recreation (DCR) expanded Riverbend Park along Memorial Drive in Cambridge to include Saturdays.
+In 2020, during the coronavirus pandemic, the Massachusetts Department of Conservation and Recreation (DCR) expanded car-free hours of Riverbend Park along Memorial Drive in Cambridge to include Saturdays, in addition to the Sundays it is usually open during the summer.
 After considerable public debate and a Cambridge City Council vote in support of expanded hours, the DCR limited the park space to Sundays only in April 2023.
 In June 2023, Decker emailed constituents, stating, "I have not ever publicly or privately advocated against Saturday closings."

-However, emails released as part of a Freedom of Information Act request in July 2023 appeared to contradict this account.
-In a March 25 email, Rebecca Tepper, Secretary of the Executive Office of Energy and Environmental Affairs, noted a "falling out" between Decker and fellow Representative Mike Connolly, who supported the extended closures.
-Tepper twice described Decker as "staunchly opposed" to the Saturday closures and indicated that Decker had "reiterated her position that she was opposed to the park and hoped that none of her colleagues would attempt to force this on her district."
+However, in a March 25 email released through a citizen’s public records request, Rebecca Tepper, Secretary of the Executive Office of Energy and Environmental Affairs, noted a "falling out" between Decker and fellow Representative Mike "Connelly" [sic], who supported the extended closures.
+Tepper twice described Decker as "staunchly opposed" to the Saturday closures.

-This incident was covered in multiple episodes of a Cambridge Community Television program 'What's that about?'.
-Following these revelations, Decker publicly denied the claims, stating on X (formerly Twitter): "The email from Secretary Tepper does not, and never has, reflect my current position or any position I have articulated in the past.
-The fact is that I have never stated any personal opposition to the closure of Memorial Drive on Saturdays."